 Identifying Clients On Your Network Using Bandwidth

-If your summary usage on the Pepwave dashboard shows higher than expected usage then its time to dig deeper into which client is using bandwidth.
+If your summary usage on the Peplink router's dashboard shows higher than expected usage then it's time to dig deeper into which client is using bandwidth.
 "Clients" on your network are another name for devices connected to your Pepwave.
-Clients can range from a PC, phone, Apple watch, Smart TV or even printer.
-Anything using the internet and connected to your Pepwave is considered a client and must register with the Pepwave to use your internet connection.
+Clients can range from a PC, phone, Apple Watch, Smart TV, or even printer.
+Anything using the internet and connected to your Peplink Router is considered a client and must register with your Peplink Router to use your internet connection.

 Identifying clients on your network is easy using the administration panel.
 Navigate to the "Status Tab" at the top and then navigate to the "Client List" Sub-menu as the screenshot below shows.

 Many devices especially streaming devices will use as much bandwidth as they can get their hands on regardless of whether it is needed or not.
 This often is done to provide up to 4K video quality which can come at an extremely high cost if the device is using up your valuable data plan.
 Your Peplink Router has powerful bandwidth controls to allow you to limit the amount of bandwidth used per client.
 Below is an example of an Apple TV hogging all available bandwidth while the user is trying to work and family members are watching tv.